-Work experience placements for Year 10 (STEM)
+Work experience placements for local Year 10 students

 We believe it's important for young people to be able to develop their skills in the workplace while learning more about different course and career options.